 So where ARE the counselling jobs for counselling graduates?

-A couple of months ago I finally completed my graduate diploma in counselling.
-After three and a half long years of sacrifice, studying part-time while working full-time I find that many of the roles which have the word ‘counsellor’ in the title, don’t actually ask for specific counselling qualifications.
-More-so, many ask for social work qualifications, which I know can include counselling as a subject, but not necessarily.
-So, if a role is advertised as a counselling role, why ask for a social work qualification?
-Asking for a psychology degree seems to make more sense, however, even psychology degrees don’t have counselling specific subjects.
+In May of 2015, I finally completed my post graduate diploma in counselling.
+After three and a half long years of sacrifice, studying part-time while working full-time (whilst getting paid the equivalent of two thirds of my former salary as a brand manager), I started looking for work as a counsellor only to find that many advertised roles which have the word “counsellor” in the title, don’t actually ask for specific counselling qualifications.
+Many seem to ask for social work or psychology qualifications.
+To be honest I was kind of confused.
+If you are advertising for a counsellor, why ask for a social work qualification?
+Asking for a psychology degree seems to make more sense, however, even the post graduate psychology course (which I was considering at one stage) does not have counselling specific subjects.

 Below is an example from the Sydney Universisty Post Graduate Diploma course outline:

 |GRADUATE DIPLOMA IN PSYCHOLOGY – POSSIBLE STUDY PLAN A|

 |Semester 2||Year 1||PSYC2013||Cognitive and Social Psychology *|

 |PSYC2014||Personality and Intelligence I *|